-- D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 64 Unit type credit hours - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number unlimited Unit type credit hours - D15.
+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: C- - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: 64 Unit type Credit Hours - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Unlimited Unit type Credit Hours - D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 15 - D16.
 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 - D17.
 Describe other transfer credit policies: